quentinglorieux/docrbw/content/fr/setup.md

 ---
-title: Titre en francais
+title: Title Page
 description: ''
 position: 2
-category: Équipe Rubidium
+category: Coding database
 ---

-Vos details
+You can add details here
 <!-- Check the [Nuxt.js documentation](https://nuxtjs.org/guides/configuration-glossary/configuration-modules) for more information about installing and using modules in Nuxt.js. -->

-## Titre de type 2
+## Title type 2

-Et votre code ici
+You can type code directly

 <code-group>
   <code-block label="Code 1" active>